sasindudilshanranwadana/SynerX/backend/README.md

 3. **Database connection failed**

    ```
-   Failed to read from Supabase, falling back to CSV
+   Failed to read from database
    ```

    **Solution**: Check your Supabase credentials and network connection